DevDolphin7/nc-news/README.md

 ## Description

 Dolphin news is fun a mock news site to play with!
-It's written in JavaScript with some SQL, utilising PSQL and Express.
-Currently it is just a back-end... stay tuned until September 2024 for a front-end!
+It's written in JavaScript and SQL, utilising Express and PSQL.
+Currently, it's just a back-end... stay tuned until September 2024 for a front-end!

 ---